Frequently Asked Questions

 What is composable infrastructure?

 Composable infrastructure is an approach to data center architecture where computing, storage, and networking resources are decoupled from the underlying hardware.
-This allows each application to be treated as a separate API-controlled component, enabling flexible, on-demand provisioning of resources and supporting real-time computing needs.
-[Source]
+This allows applications to be distributed and resources to be provisioned as needed, providing flexibility and efficiency for real-time computing, storage, and networking.
+(Source)

 How does composable infrastructure work?

 Composable infrastructure abstracts enterprise resources and pools them so they can be managed by a single API.
-When new software is needed, the API automatically creates the required infrastructure from the resource pool, eliminating the need for manual hardware configuration.
-When resources are no longer needed, they are returned to the pool for future use.
-[Source]
+When new software is needed, the API provisions the required infrastructure from the resource pool, and resources are returned when no longer needed.
+This enables rapid, flexible deployment and resource optimization.
+(Source)

-What is Infrastructure as Code in composable infrastructure?
+What is infrastructure as code in the context of composable infrastructure?

 How does composable infrastructure support business composability?